 Some videos might display a "Video Unavailable!" message.
 To enjoy all the tunes, make sure you're logged into YouTube.
-Copyrights on music allow this, but you need to be signed in to access all the content.
-You can find the content on YouTube, and if you want to give the video a thumbs up if you go there!
+Copyrights on music allow me to do this, but you need to be signed in to access all the content.
+You can find the content on YouTube, and if you want to give the video a thumbs up, if you go there.
 Thanks, everyone.

-For now, enjoy the little treasures I've managed to gather.
+Enjoy the little treasures I've managed to create.

 Ah, the 1980s club vibes—pure nostalgia for me mixing this.
 Picture this: me, spinning those mixes like a possessed DJ, channeling the spirit of every neon-lit light firing across the floor.
 Now, presenting "Live from My World," my masterpiece of raw live music and a video, crafted with blood, sweat, and 14 renderings (or was it 15?
 Who's counting?) on that video.
 Sure, the video has a couple of hiccups, but hey, Ron, we gave it our all, didn't we?
 Honestly, I feel good.